qiyu1987/IbHomework/final-assignment-uber-for-tickets.md

 Tickets can be fraudulent, and as a customer I don't want to buy a fake ticket!
 Because of that we want to show to customers the risk that they are taking when buying the ticket.

-On the ticket page for a specific ticket, we want to show something like:
+On the ticket page for a specific ticket, we want to show a text like:

 > "We calculated that the risk of this ticket being a fraud is XX%"

 The percentage should be calculated using the following algorithm:

-* if a ticket is the only ticket of the author, add 10%
+* if the ticket is the only ticket of the author, add 10%
 * if the ticket price is lower than the average ticket price for that event, that's a risk
 	* if a ticket is X% cheaper than the average price, add X% to the risk
 	* if a ticket is X% more expensive than the average price, deduct X% from the risk, with a maximum of 10% deduction